mattscilipoti/passport_scheduler/README.md

 > Note: as of June 2016, Docker provides native installation for Linux, OSX, and Windows.
 You do NOT need VirtualBox (or equivalent).

 Do NOT install docker via homebrew!
+You need the [native install](https://docs.docker.com/engine/installation/) for these instructions to work as indicated.
 > The new Docker install can co-exist with previous homebrew installations.
 Check the Docker website for instructions.

 ### Dev/Browser